-In this piece, we’ll discuss what ARPU is, why it matters for the subscription business model, and how to calculate it properly.
-So keep reading if you want to plan your budget effectively, calculate the company’s revenue, develop a better strategy, and have a good grip on how your business is doing.
+In this piece, we’ll discuss what your ARPU is, why it matters in the context of a subscription business model and how to calculate it properly.
+Keep reading if you want to plan your budget effectively, gain a better understanding of your company’s revenue, develop a better strategy to combat customer churn, and have a good grip on how your business is doing.

-What Is ARPU?
+What is ARPU?

-The formula for calculating ARPU is intuitive: take all the revenue you get over a particular period (usually, a month) and divide that by the number of active subscribers that have paid for your services/products during this time.
+The formula for calculating ARPU is intuitive: take the total revenue you get over a particular period (usually, a month) and divide that by the number of active subscribers that have paid for your services/products during this time.

 Two: It doesn’t mean the purchase was made by a single person.
 Some subscription businesses like Netflix allow multiple users, but they all are billed from one account.
 The account that is being billed is considered one user in the ARPU formula.

 These two points aren’t here to confuse you.
 Instead, we’ll use them to specify the limitations of the ARPU metrics.